benfoxall/benfoxall.github.com/_posts/2025-07-16-video-space.md

 I was hoping to use the telemetry data from my [drone]; it produces a text file with it's location as it captures video.
 However this doesn't include orientation or camera gimble info so I wasn't able to map it into a pose.

-So I decided to use [COLMAP], a Structure-from-Motion tool which allows you to take a series of images to build a 3d scene.
+So I decided to use [COLMAP], a Structure-from-Motion tool which allows you to take a series of images to build a scene.
 COLMAP stores the position from which each image was captured which I was able to use for aligning the video frames.
-As a bonus, this works for for other video sources, not just drone footage.
+As a bonus, this works for other video sources, not just drone footage.

 I wrote some slightly scrappy code to extract and serialise the poses and points into a ply file that I could load into a webgl component.
 You can read some of the process (and see some gaussian splats) on this [bluesky] thread.